 There are two reasons they are dangerous: 1) the supplements contain high levels of stimulants often in combination with caffeine 2) the makers of the supplements are not required to list the quantity or amount of the stimulants that are in their products.

 WHAT IS A DIETARY SUPPLEMENT?

-EPHEDRA (aka epitonin, ma huang, sida cordifolia, sinica) is a herbal stimulant and a main ingredient in energy-enhancing and weight loss products.
-Several organizations, including the American Medical Association and Health Canada have recommended banning the sale of ephedra and many other organizations, including the National Collegiate Athletics Association, the International Olympic Committee, and the National Football League, prohibit the use of products containing ephedra.
+EPHEDRA (aka epitonin, ma huang, Sida Cordifolia, Sinica) is a herbal stimulant and the main ingredient in energy-enhancing and weight loss products.
+Several organizations, including the American Medical Association and Health Canada, have recommended banning the sale of ephedra and many other organizations, including the National Collegiate Athletics Association, the International Olympic Committee, and the National Football League, prohibit the use of products containing ephedra.

 Usnic acid: Touted as a weight loss aid, FDA issued warning about this product and possible liver damage associated with use.

 Source: “The Relative Safety of Ephedra Compared with Other Herbal Products,” Stephen Bent, MD; Thomas N. Tiedt, Ph.D.; Michelle C. Odden, BS; and Michael G. Shlipak, MD, MPH; Annals of Internal Medicine, FDA, and DEA.

 Dietary supplement (National Center for Complementary and Integrative Health)… R S T U V W X Y Z Share: On This Page Introduction What the Science …

 Weight Loss and Complementary Health Practices: What the Science Says (National Center for Complementary and Integrative Health)… risk of sunburn, particularly in light-skinned people.